willkjackson/templating-engine-plugin/docs/tutorials/jte-the-basics/3-first-libraries.md

 ## Configure the Library Source

-Now that we have a GitHub repository containing pipeline libraries, we have to tell JTE where to find them.
+Now that we have a GitHub repository containing Pipeline Libraries, we have to tell JTE where to find them.

 This is done by configuring a _Library Source_ in Jenkins.